 These antibodies are tightly modeled after the precursor B cell receptors and, once released into the blood and lymph, bind to the target antigen and initiate its neutralization or destruction.
 The production of antibodies continues for several days or months until the antigen is exceeded.

 Other B cells, memory B cells, are stimulated to multiply but do not differentiate into plasma cells; They provide the immune system with a lasting memory.

-Once stimulated by the appropriate antigen, the T helper cells secrete chemical messengers called cytokines, which stimulate the differentiation of B cells into plasma cells, thus promoting the production of antibodies.
+Once stimulated by the appropriate antigen, the T helper cells secrete chemical messengers called cytokines, which facilitate the differentiation of B cells into plasma cells, thus promoting the production of antibodies.

 Regulatory T cells act to control immune reactions, hence their name.
-Cytotoxic T cells, which are activated by various cytokines, bind and destroy infected cells and cancer cells.
+Cytotoxic T cells, activated by various cytokines, bind and destroy infected cells and cancer cells.

 B cells develop from bone marrow stem cells in adults.
-When B cells are activated due to the presence of a particular antigen, they create antibodies that are specific for that specific antigen.
+When B cells are activated due to a particular antigen, they create antibodies specific to that specific antigen.

 Antibodies are specialized proteins that travel through the bloodstream and are found in body fluids.

 Antibodies are essential for humoral immunity since this type of immunity is based on the circulation of antibodies in body fluids and blood serum to identify and counteract antigens.

 T cells develop from the liver or bone marrow stem cells that mature in the thymus.
 These cells play an essential role in cell-mediated immunity.